P3RULUCID/MLAgents-UnityProject/README.md

 An AI navigation system trained with reinforcement learning to autonomously navigate around moving obstacles and reach dynamic targets.
 Built with Unity ML-Agents and PPO algorithm, achieving **90% success rate** with efficient pathfinding in ~250 steps per episode.

+**DEMO** Videos located in folder for visual of live-time running agents!

 ## Quick Start

 **Prerequisites**: Unity 2021.3+, Python 3.9+ (Updated versions may work with minor issues)